MRKPRO360/solo-learn/README.md

 ### Live link: https://solo-learn-48305.web.app/

-## This project was created with react, react-router-dom, tailwindcss, firebase etc.
+- This project was created with react, react-router-dom, tailwindcss, firebase etc.

-## User authentication via email and password, github, and google.
+- User authentication via email and password, github, and google.

-## User display name and profile page added so that user can logout or modify his/her info.
+- User display name and profile page added so that user can logout or modify his/her info.

-## Error dispayed when the authentication problem issued.
+- Error dispayed when the authentication problem issued.

-## When user forget their password then they can get password reset option :)
+- When user forget their password then they can get password reset option :)

-## Consisten UI throgh responsiveness
+- Consistent UI throgh responsiveness